shevvek/ly-navigation-tables/README.md

 Each alist in `by-input-file` is sorted by ascending input location.

-The list associated with each `score-id` in `by-score` is sorted by the order each sequential music segment appears in the code, but the lists of events within each segment are sorted in reverse order. `score-ids` are sufficiently unique for editors to use a single global lookup table even across multiple projects that reuse the same book output name.
+The list associated with each `score-id` in `by-score` is sorted by the order each sequential music segment appears in the code, with segments in different input files sorted in score order.
+Lists of events within each segment are sorted in reverse order. `score-ids` are sufficiently unique for editors to use a single global lookup table even across multiple projects that reuse the same book output name.

 For simplicity and read-compatibility across languages, moments are stored as floating point numbers representing non-grace timing.
 Navigation data for grace notes will appear in the correct order but will have the same moment metadata as the adjacent non-grace note.